nvenayak/impact/readme.md

 python will use the updated version (since it is stored in site-packages folder).

 ### FermAT_web
-The development webserver can be run by executing the following in the FermAT_web folder:
+The development webserver can be run by executing a few commands in the FermAT_web folder:

+After the first pull, a user should be created:

+    python manage.py createsuperuser

+Then, the server can be run and logged into by visiting http://localhost:8000 and logging in with the the newly created credentials

     python manage.py runserver

 ## Docker